The biggest myths in software development

 - “DevOps is a job”.
 DevOps it’s not sysadmin or SRE.
 DevOps — development and IT operations — is a school of thought.
 It suggests that developers should be empowered to build, deploy and maintain their apps.
 You build it, you run it.
 One of the DevOps tenets is automation which includes the CI/CD practice.

 - “The team shouldn’t waste time interviewing candidates”.
-Who’s a better interviewer than who will work daily with the hires?
+Who’s a better interviewer than one who will work daily with the hires?
 Team outsiders know little about the team culture and needs.
 The team should be empowered, trained, and trusted to interview people.
 That’s not wasting the team’s time; that’s an investment.

 - “QA means testing everything manually”.
 The DevOps culture suggests automating all that’s commonly repeated and error-prone.
 Developers should be writing automated tests since manual testing everything does not scale and it’s not compatible with continuous delivery.
 QA-specialized people should be doing exploratory testing instead.

 - “The more tests you have, the better”.
 The client doesn’t buy tests.
 They’re fundamental but they have costs (e.g. maintenance, test time).
-Do the minimum tests that provide you safety, documentation, problem pinpointing, and refactoring support.
+Do the minimum tests that provide you with safety, documentation, problem pinpointing, and refactoring support.
 If you use TDD, that’s in part ensured (you might need to do some cleanup in some cases).

 - “Sharing code is the best solution to DRY”.
 Duplication is far cheaper than the wrong abstraction.
 Sharing is too overrated so stop sharing code.
 Sharing is the best way to couple all your features thereby annihilating modularity.
-Most of the code that could be shared belongs to the language library and open source libraries already.
+Most of the code that could be shared belongs to the language library and open-source libraries already.

 - “Let’s build something generic”.
 This is one of the top coding fallacies.
-Generic solutions remind me of waterfall thinking — keeping the users waiting, getting no feedback, risking doing the wrong thing, … So stop building generic stuff and focus on small iterative wins.
+Generic solutions remind me of waterfall thinking — keeping the users waiting, getting no feedback, and risking doing the wrong thing, … So stop building generic stuff and focus on small iterative wins.
 I’ve seen many UI tables with dozens of filters, but no one’s using them.
 To be fair, adopting a lean approach is not something easy — it’s a mental leap.

 - “Language X will bring a huge performance”.
 For general purposes, any language will do.
 Most times, the performance bottlenecks lie in wrong architecture decisions (e.g. loading all database rows, abuse of inter-service sync communications).
 Using Go or Elixir won’t fix those decisions.
 Otherwise, we’d be all using Assembly.